Editorial guide

 Mision is the easiest first pick when you want the full Madrid cafe read.
 Natif and Masamune work better when the food side needs to feel calmer or more polished.
 The strongest spread sits around Malasana, Conde Duque, Justicia, and Arguelles, so choose by where the rest of the day starts rather than forcing a single walking route.

-Skip this page if you want a silent tasting-bar session.
+Look elsewhere for a silent tasting-bar session.
 These are breakfast and all-day cafe rooms first, even when the coffee stays serious.